-The ice poppy (Papaver croceum), which was formerly regarded as a subspecies of the Siberian poppy (P. nudicaule), is a Central Asian plant with a wide distribution, found from southern Siberia south to the northern outskirts of the Himalaya, and from Kyrgyzstan east to northern China.
+The ice poppy (Papaver croceum), which was formerly regarded as a subspecies of the Siberian poppy (P. nudicaule), is a Central Asian plant, distributed from southern Siberia south to the northern outskirts of the Himalaya, and from Kyrgyzstan east to northern China.

-Horned poppies, genus Glaucium, are named after their horn-shaped fruits.
-The yellow horned poppy (G. flavum), which often grows on seashores, is native to Europe, North Africa, the Middle East, and the Caucasus.
+As its name implies, the yellow horned poppy (Glaucium flavum) has yellow flowers.
+This species, which often grows on seashores, is native to Europe, North Africa, the Middle East, and the Caucasus.

 About 32 species of prickly poppies, genus Argemone, are distributed in North America and the West Indies, with a single species endemic to Hawaii.
-As its name implies, the Mexican prickly poppy (A. mexicana) is a native of Mexico, but has been widely naturalized in many parts of the world, as this specimen, photographed in Gujarat, India.
-(Photo copyright © by Kaj Halberg)
+As its name implies, the Mexican prickly poppy (A. mexicana) is a native of Mexico, but has been widely naturalized in many parts of the world.

 Californian bush-poppy (Dendromecon rigida) occurs along the North American west coast, from northern California south to Baja California.
 This species is one of the few shrubby members of the poppy family, found on drier mountain slopes up to an altitude of c.
 1,800 metres.
 It is partial to newly burned areas.

 Plants of the genus Calochortus can be divided into three distinct groups: mariposa tulips, or mariposa lilies, which have open, wedge-shaped petals; globe lilies with globe-shaped flowers; and cat’s ears and star tulips, which have erect, pointed petals.
 These gorgeous lilies are almost exclusively found in the western United States.
 The generic name is from the Greek kalos (‘beautiful’) and chortos (‘grass’). – More pictures of these lilies may be seen elsewhere on this website, see: Quotes on nature.